-From June 2016 there is also a requirement to file a register of persons with significant control on public record.
+There is also a requirement to file a register of persons with significant control on public record.

 There are obligations to notify changes in directorships, or directors’ personal details, changes in the company’s registered address, details of new shares issued or reductions in share capital as well as any changes in the Articles of Association.